JohnMarohn/FreqDemod/docs/background.rst

 :math:`f_0
 \sim 1 - 500 \: \mathrm{kHz}`, so that :math:`f_0 << f_m`, and thus when
-considering a cantilever’s response to the above-mentioned force fluctuations the approximation of eq. [eq:whitenoise] is a good one.
+considering a cantilever’s response to the above-mentioned force fluctuations the approximation of equation :eq:`eq:whitenoise` is a good one.
 An example of a case where the white-noise approximation would not be valid is the cantilever being driven by acoustic room vibrations.
 The power spectrum of doors closing, mechanical vibrations from transformers, and